PracticalAstronomyCrew/knowledgebase/docs/source/pm/p15-star-formation-spirals.rst

 Observing Goals:
 ^^^^^^^^^^^^^^^^

-Your goal is to observe H_alpha line emission, associated with star formation, and where it occurs in Spiral Galaxies.
-You need to observe in the narrow band, and also the broad R band, so that you can separate the continuum and line emission.
+Your goal is to observe :math:`{\rm H_{\alpha}}` line emission, associated with star formation, and where it occurs in Spiral Galaxies.
+You need to observe in the narrow band, and also the broad :math:`{\rm R}` band, so that you can separate the continuum and line emission.
 Useful Background and References: